anukrr/TechNews/dashboard/README.md

 # URGENT
 # dashbiard setup - IMPORTANT
 In `/dashboard`, run the command `bash nlp_setup.sh` to install the NLP model used for comment analysis in the dashboard.
-Note: this should be added to dashboard image or it won't display gauge in the cloud!
+Note: this should be added to the dashboard image or it won't display gauge in the cloud!

 # Bonus ideas
 Virality predictor: score at 1hr might be a good predictor of virality/making it to best stories